 Our curator, Ryan Kinghorn, has moved away and as a result the Londonderry Historical Society has an opening for the position of Head Curator.
 The Society would like to thank Ryan for all he accomplished during his tenure.
 The ideal candidate for this volunteer position will have experience or education related to the preservation of historical artifacts.
 Familiarity with PastPerfect software for intake and logging of artifacts would be a plus.
 If interested, please contact LHS President Ann Chiampa at 603-432-3708 or at email@example.com.

-The founder of Derry, Londonderry and Windham, N.H. to be honored in Northern Ireland with a Blue Plaque
+The founder of Derry, Londonderry and Windham, N.H. honored in Northern Ireland with a Blue Plaque

 May 2, 2014

-The details of the ceremony on July 28th are still being developed.
-Derry’s Town Historian Rick Holmes has been invited to take part in the unveiling of the plaque.
-It is hoped that others from the area can join him at this unique honor being offered to the founder of Derry, Londonderry and Windham by the people of Northern Ireland.
+Derry’s Town Historian Rick Holmes was invited to take part in the unveiling of the plaque.
+This is a unique honor being offered to the founder of Derry, Londonderry and Windham by the people of Northern Ireland.
 We are possibly the only town in America to have its founder so officially honored “across the pond.”

 The original “Blue Plaque” scheme was started in London in 1867 with the goal of installing permanent signs in public places ‘to commemorate a link between that location and a famous person or event.”
 Examples of such commemorated sites include the homes of such luminaries as Charles Dickens, Napoleon III, Sigmund Freud, Benjamin Franklin and Lord Byron and even several buildings associated with the Beatles.
 The popularity of these plaques in London led to similar programs being run across the United Kingdom and now even in Paris, Rome, Oslo and Dublin.